uladaharanina/Subquery/presentation.md

 - Single-row subquery: A subquery that returns only one row of results.
 It can be used with comparison operators such as =, >, <, etc.
 - Multi-row subquery: A subquery that returns multiple rows of results.
 It can be used with operators such as IN, ANY, ALL, etc.
 - Correlated subquery: A subquery that refers to columns from the outer query.
 Correlated subqueries are evaluated once for each row processed by the outer query.
-- Scalar subquery: A subquery that returns a single value (single-row, single-column result).
+- Scalar subquery: Returns a single value (single-row, single-column result).
 Scalar subqueries are often used within expressions.

 ### Key Points